top of page

 "One of my earliest memories is watching my dad spin deep house vinyl in our basement.
 That stuck with me."

-He started producing back in high school.
-Nothing too serious at first, just figuring things out.
-But everything changed after his first live set.
-That rush, that connection, it lit a fire.
-“That was when I knew this was something I had to chase for real.”
+That early exposure to house music shaped everything that followed.
+He started producing in high school and things got serious after his first live set.
+"That was when I knew this was something I had to chase for real."

-He blends tech house, bass house, and touches of techno but always adds something human.
-Tight vocal chops.
-A groove you can’t shake.
-Built for the club, but still hits with heat.
-“It’s made for the dancefloor but has depth, something that feels just as good on a late-night drive as it does at peak hour in a club.”
+His sound is rooted in that same feeling his dad's records gave him, but built for now.
+"High-energy house music with soul."
+Tech house, bass house, touches of techno, always with something human underneath it.
+"It's made for the dancefloor but has depth, something that feels just as good on a late-night drive as it does at peak hour in a club."

-That energy is what powers his biggest tracks like “LEMME SEE YA,” a collab with Cheyenne Giles that dropped on Dim Mak.
-“That was a milestone moment, I’ve looked up to both Cheyenne and the label for a long time.”
-The track was built with precision.
-“It’s call-and-response, high tempo, and super punchy, a lot of detail went into getting the drop and vocal interplay just right.”
+A collab with Cheyenne Giles that dropped on Dim Mak was one of his biggest moments so far.
+Both the artist and the label had been on his radar for a long time before it happened.
+"That was a milestone moment, I've looked up to both Cheyenne and the label for a long time."
+Getting the track right took a lot of work.
+"It's call-and-response, high tempo, and super punchy, a lot of detail went into getting the drop and vocal interplay just right."

 "Keep building, keep showing up, and don't be afraid to reinvent yourself.
 That's how I got here."